6 Ways To Increase Foot Traffic Using Google Ads In 2019

 Bid by advice

 If you’re using local inventory ads, adjust bids for mobile shoppers.
-According to Think With Google 2016, 76% of people who search for something nearby on their smartphones visited the business within a day, and 28% of those that visited, resulted in a purchase.
-Mobile traffic has been more prevalent than desktop traffic nowadays especially when searching for something nearby.
+According to Think With Google 2016, 76% of people who search for something nearby on their smartphones visited the business within a day, and 28% of those who visited made a purchase.
+Mobile traffic has been more prevalent than desktop traffic nowadays, especially when searching for something nearby.
 To review this, analyse your desktop and mobile performance by optimising your bids based on customer proximity.

 Adjust for peak and opening hours